Lung Cancer Screening: The Urgent Need for Early Detection

-Lung cancer is the deadliest form of cancer in the United States, responsible for approximately 160,000 deaths annually.
-This toll is higher than the combined deaths from the next three most common cancers—colon, breast, and prostate.
-Yet, despite the severity, only about 30% of lung cancer cases are diagnosed at an early stage when treatment is most effective.
-Most patients learn of their condition only at a later, less treatable stage, which significantly lowers their chances of survival.
+Lung cancer is the leading cause of cancer-related deaths in the U.S., claiming around 160,000 lives each year.
+This number surpasses the combined deaths from colon, breast, and prostate cancer.
+Sadly, only about 30% of lung cancer cases are diagnosed early, when treatment is most effective.
+As a result, most people discover their condition at a later stage, which significantly reduces their chances of survival.

-Evidence-based screening for high-risk individuals is one of the best hopes to catch the disease early and provide a chance for effective treatment.
-Given that about 20% of lung cancer deaths are preventable, increasing awareness and adherence to screening guidelines is critical for reducing the burden of this disease.
+Evidence-based screening for high-risk individuals offers the best chance for early detection and effective treatment.
+In fact, about 20% of lung cancer deaths are preventable.
+Therefore, increasing awareness and adherence to screening guidelines is crucial for reducing the disease’s burden.

 The Importance of Screening

-The policy also aims to raise awareness of lung cancer screening in high-risk patients to improve screening rates and reduce the number of deaths from this leading cause of cancer in the U.S. As part of its initiative, the AMA’s “What Doctors Wish Patients Knew™” series provides a platform for physicians to share important health information directly with patients.
-In this installment, Dr. Omar Atiq, a medical oncologist and former president of the American College of Physicians, discusses what patients need to know about lung cancer screening and prevention.
+This policy also aims to raise awareness of lung cancer screening among high-risk patients, which will, in turn, improve screening rates.
+Additionally, the AMA’s “What Doctors Wish Patients Knew™” series provides a platform for physicians to directly share essential health information.
+In this edition, Dr. Omar Atiq, a medical oncologist, explains what patients should know about lung cancer screening and prevention.

 Smoking: The Leading Risk Factor